 Sparkling potatoes in a Dutch oven are a camping classic, and I have many memories of having them during our camping excursions growing up.
 Or at Scouting events.
-We hardly go camping anymore, but it’s still fun to make these potatoes at home in the oven.
+We basically never go camping anymore, but it’s still fun to make these potatoes at home in the oven.
 Whether you’re having a “camping at home” night with s’mores or a Dutch oven night, they’re lots of fun.
 They do tend to be a bit greasy with all the cheese and bacon, so you may want to serve this with a less greasy main course or a nice fresh salad.
-The picture didn’t get the best melt on the cheese, but it generally turns out pretty smooth and nice.

 We’ve also made sparkling potatoes with leftover New Year’s ham instead of bacon.
 It’s pretty good and very similar to the regular kind, but bacon does make it better.